dukeoflaser/ActiveRecordAssociations/README.md

 end
 ```

-Now, let's create a world that has no name.
+Let's now create a world that has no name.
 It will be a simple instance, with no attributes.
 ```ruby
 >> nameless_world = World.create
 D, [2016-04-05T22:33:05.639088 #3388] DEBUG -- :    (0.2ms)  begin transaction